rittos/moviesAPI/README.md

 ## Start-up

-- To start the API type below command in terminal.
+- To start the API navigate to root folder type below command in terminal.

 ```bat
 npm start